 This range of sizes – every one equipped with quantum-dot enhancement, HDR support and full array local dimming – means there's a model that should fit your home, whether you're crowded in a tiny apartment or have room for a larger set.
 Though we've only tested the 65-inch model so far, the similarity in feature sets and designs means that most of our conclusions from this review will apply equally to other sizes in the model line.

-However, two of the models listed, the 55-inch (M557-G0) and the 65-inch (M657-G0), are similar, but slightly lower-priced models sold through Walmart.
+However, two of the models that were originally sold as part of the M-Series Quantum line, the Walmart-exclusive models 55-inch (M557-G0) and the 65-inch (M657-G0), are similar, but slightly lower-priced models.
+(The appear now to be out of stock.)
 These models offer far fewer backlighting zones than the more expensive versions sold through Best Buy.
 The cheaper 65-inch model has 20 dimming zones instead of the 90 seen in our review unit.
 The 55-inch (M557-G0) has only 16.

 The overall design of the Vizio M-Series Quantum is largely unchanged from the previous year, but this is definitely an instance where there's nothing that particularly needed changing.
 Slim black bezels surround the top and sides of the display, with a thicker bezel running along the bottom edge.
 In the bottom right corner of this is a silver Vizio logo, the only significant feature on the front of the set.

 The TV measures 57.3 x 35.6 x 2.8 inches without the stand.
 The back of the TV isn't quite as bland as you'll see on most TVs, thanks to a patterned texture that covers the rear of the cabinet.
 Made of black plastic, the TV's construction is reasonably sturdy, and weighs 53.4 pounds.